-We’re gearing up for our first Kingfield & Fulton winter market of 2014 on Saturday, January 25th!
-We’ll be at Bachman’s on Lyndale (6010 Lyndale Ave S) from 9 am – 2pm, inside the greenhouse.
+Spring is just around the corner – and so’s our last winter market!
+Find us at Bachman’s on Lyndale (6010 Lyndale Ave S) from 9 am – 2pm on Saturday, March 22nd, inside the greenhouse.
 You’ll find a variety of local cheeses, meats, canned goods, prepared foods, breakfast / lunch items, and even some fresh produce!
 Plus – live music, demos, activities for kids, and beer & wine by the glass.
 It’s our last market before our Fulton and Kingfield markets open for the outdoor season on May 17th & 18th – don’t miss out!

 Beez Kneez: clover, basswood, & buckwheat honey